EF(X) Orientations: A Parameterized Complexity Perspective: Conclusion

 \section{Conclusion}

-In this work we initiated the study of EF orientations and presented a variety of both positive and negative results regarding their computational complexity.
-We additionally studied them under the perspective of parameterized complexity, and showed how some of the results can even be transferred to the related {\EFXo} problem, improving upon previous work on the latter in the process.
+In this work we initiated the study of EF orientations in multigraphs and presented a variety of both positive and negative results regarding their computational complexity, including a complete characterization for the case of binary valuations.
+We additionally studied them under the perspective of parameterized complexity, and showed how some of the results can even be transferred to the related {\EFXo} problem, improving upon previous work on the latter in the process and settling an open question by Deligkas et al.~\cite{ijcai/DeligkasEGK25}.
+Our work demonstrates that EF orientations are both interesting in their own right, and useful for transferring results to EFX orientations.

 As a direction for future work, we comment that \cref{thm:EFo:Heavy} generalizes \cref{thm:EFo:linear_algo}, albeit only for simple graphs.
 A natural question is thus whether we can develop such an algorithm that works for multigraphs as well, that is, whether {\EFo} admits an FPT algorithm parameterized by the number $k$ of heavy edges running in time $2^k n^{\bO(1)}$.
+Another interesting direction concerns our parameterized algorithms in \cref{subsec:EFo_shared_weight,subsec:EFXo:tw}, specifically, whether our parameterization by treewidth plus maximum shared weight can be improved to one by treewidth plus \emph{maximum weight}.

-Another interesting direction would be to ask for regimes for which the complexity of EF and EFX \textsc{Orientation} differs.
-We showed that one such case regards instances with binary valuations, while the two problems have similar behavior in case of polynomially-bounded weights and small vertex cover/treewidth.
+One last future research direction we would like to highlight is the search for regimes in which the complexity of EF and EFX \textsc{Orientation} differs.
+We showed that one such case regards instances with binary valuations, while the two problems have similar behavior in the case of polynomially-bounded weights and small vertex cover/treewidth.
 In which other (valuation or structural) regime does the complexity of the two problems differ?